eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 .. code-block:: c

-    bool TOPICTYPE_serialize_topic(struct MicroBuffer* writer, const TOPICTYPE* topic);
+    bool TOPICTYPE_serialize_topic(struct mcBuffer* writer, const TOPICTYPE* topic);

-It serializes a topic into a MicroBuffer.
+It serializes a topic into a mcBuffer.
 The returned value indicates if the serialization was successful.

-:writer: A MicroBuffer representing the buffer for the serialization.
+:writer: A mcBuffer representing the buffer for the serialization.
 :topic: Struct to serialize.

 ------

 .. code-block:: c

-    bool TOPICTYPE_deserialize_topic(struct MicroBuffer* reader, TOPICTYPE* topic);
+    bool TOPICTYPE_deserialize_topic(struct mcBuffer* reader, TOPICTYPE* topic);

-It deserializes a topic from a MicroBuffer.
+It deserializes a topic from a mcBuffer.
 The returned value indicates if the serialization was successful.

-:reader: A MicroBuffer representing the buffer for the deserialization.
+:reader: A mcBuffer representing the buffer for the deserialization.
 :topic: Struct where deserialize.

 ------